Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention

 \subsection{Implementation Details}

-All experiments have been implemented in PyTorch \cite{pytorch_paszke2017}, with ResNet-101 pre-trained on ImageNet \cite{imagenet_cvpr09} as a backbone. \emph{WSDAN} was implemented in Tensorflow \cite{tensorflow2015-whitepaper} and uses InceptionV3 as a backbone.
+All experiments have been implemented in PyTorch \cite{pytorch_paszke2017}, with ResNet-101 pre-trained on ImageNet \cite{imagenet_cvpr09} as a backbone. \emph{WSDAN}~\cite{hu2019see} was implemented in Tensorflow \cite{tensorflow2015-whitepaper} and uses InceptionV3 as a backbone.
 WSDAN experiments with ResNet-101 did not yield comparable results, which is why we included WSDAN with its original backbone.
 See the Supplementary material for more details.
-The results from WSDAN differ slightly ($<1.6$\%) from the 89.4\% accuracy on CUB200 reported in the original publication, we were not able to reproduce them with the original code.

-For experiments with Covariance Pooling we used the pretrained Resnet-101 from~\cite{Li_2018_CVPR}.
-For all comparisons, we included open-source code from the respective authors into our pipeline.
-Data augmentation is standardized across all models: images are resized with a random scale in $[0.5,1]$ and random cropping to 488$\times$488 pixels.
-Test images are resized to 448$^\text{2}$ pixels for CUB and 600$^\text{2}$ pixels for CCT.
-All our models are trained with SGD with momentum 0.9 and weight-decay 10$^\text{-4}$, batch-size 10 and initial learning-rate of 0.01, a backbone multiplier of 0.01, and exponential decay by a factor 0.9 every 1,000 iterations.
+The results from WSDAN differ slightly ($<1.6$\%) from the 89.4\% accuracy on CUB200 reported in the original publication, {note that, in contrast to the original publication, we present an average of different random seeds using original code.} All our models are trained with SGD with momentum 0.9 and weight-decay 10$^\text{-4}$, batch-size 10 and initial learning-rate of 0.01, a backbone multiplier of 0.01, and exponential decay by a factor 0.9 every 1,000 iterations.

 Some methods, such as~\cite{hu2019see}, leverage the predicted attention maps to compute a bounding box around the attended area, crop the image and re-feed it through the network.
 The final output is obtained by averaging the two predictions.
 This general strategy is orthogonal to what we propose in this paper and can be applied also with methods that predict attention maps.
 This practice is sometimes beneficial, but not always, depending on the dataset.
-We report results for CUB200 and iBirds results with re-feeding, and for CCT without.
-See the ablation study in Section \ref{sec:crop_testtime} for an analysis of this practice.
+We report results for {all datasets with re-feeding, except for CCT.} See the ablation study in Section \ref{sec:crop_testtime} for an analysis of this practice.